-Many questions arise as a dog owner: Why is my dog sneezing?
-Why is my dog shaking his head?
+Why is my dog sneezing and shaking his head?
 Why does my dog keep chewing on himself?
-The main question you must first ask yourself is: does my dog have seasonal allergies?
-If you obtain the answer to this question then you will likely answer your other questions.
-In this article we will be discussing different signs that may tell you your dog has allergies.
-We will also be discussing which allergies are most common throughout the year, including spring and summer dog allergies.
+The first question you may ask is “does my dog have seasonal allergies?”
+This question is the key to all other answers.
+In this article we will be discussing signs to look for to determine if your dog has allergies.
+Next, we will discuss which allergies are most common throughout the year, including spring and summer dog allergies.

 What are Seasonal Dog Allergies?

-Seasonal dog allergies are allergies that become present during certain seasons of the year.
-Allergies may be caused by pollen, dust, and grass among many other things.
-You can tell if allergies are present if you are seeing watery eyes, scratching, sneezing, rashes, and more.
+Seasonal dog allergies are allergies present during certain seasons of the year.
+Pollen, dust, grass, and other irritants cause allergies.
+Looking for signs will help you determine if allergies are the problem.
+Watery eyes, scratching, sneezing, and rashes are common allergy symptoms.
 New seasons bring new allergies.
-Summer dog allergies may cause wheezing while winter allergies may cause sneezing.
+For example, summer dog allergies can cause wheezing while winter allergies may cause sneezing.

-Seasonal allergies are not to be confused with environmental allergies.
-Environmental allergies may be caused by contact your dog may have had with perfumes, cleaning products, certain plastics, fabrics, dog shampoos, and soaps.
+Seasonal dog allergies are not to be confused with environmental allergies.
+Environmental allergies are caused by perfumes, cleaning products, certain plastics, fabrics, dog shampoos, and soaps.
 In contrast, season allergies are caused by foreign objects specific to the season.

-Inhalant atopic allergies occur when your dog inhales an allergen.
-A dog is considered atopic when the dog’s immune system overreacts to the allergen causing an allergic reaction.
-The allergic reaction usually consists of itching or respiratory reactions such as wheezing.
-This is considered a seasonal allergy because the inhaled airborne allergen is typically present during certain times of year.
-Mold, pollen, and dust are among the most common.
+When your dog inhales an allergen inhalant atopic allergies occur.
+If your dog’s immune system overreacts to the allergen, they are considered atopic.
+The allergic reaction usually consists of itching or respiratory reactions like wheezing.
+This is considered a seasonal allergy because the inhaled airborne allergen is present during certain times of year.
+In addition, mold, pollen, and dust are among the most common.

 Dog Spring Allergies